pyrsmk/MiniSuite/README.md

 - isNotTheSameAs(`$value`) : verify if the value is not the same as the specified value
 - extends(`$class`) : verify if the object extends the specified class
 - doesNotExtend(`$class`) : verify if the object does not extend the specified class
-- throws(`$class`) : if the class parameter is defined, it will verify that the `Closure` (specified with `that()`) throws an exception of the specified class, otherwise it will just verify that an exception has been throwed
+- throws(`$class`) : if the class parameter is defined, it will verify that the protected closure throws an exception of the specified class, otherwise it will just verify that an exception has been throwed
-- doesNotThrow(`$class`) : if the class parameter is defined, it will verify that the `Closure` does not throw an exception of the specified class, otherwise it will just verify that no exception has been throwed
+- doesNotThrow(`$class`) : if the class parameter is defined, it will verify that the protected closure does not throw an exception of the specified class, otherwise it will just verify that no exception has been throwed

 Array elements have some more available expectations :